 One of the most important keys to having a happy home is making it a house of prayer.
-I want my children to learn at a young age how important it is to include the Lord in our lives and to rely on Him for strength and for guidance.
+It’s good for children to learn at a young age how important it is to include the Lord in our lives and to rely on Him for strength and for guidance.
 I want their first thought to be to turn to God, whether that be in difficult times or easy times.

 5 Ways to Teach Children to Pray